 This year has culminated in a number of factors that are reshaping the landscape of U.S. real estate.
 A housing shift is occurring in some cities as some people are trading urban areas for the suburbs or rural places.

-As more people work from home in the current climate, the aspects of city living that are appealing to millennials and young professionals, such as theaters, bars, and restaurants, are either closed or restricted.
+As more people work from home in the current climate, knowing the difference between a condo and a house and the aspects of city living that are appealing to millennials and young professionals, such as theaters, bars, and restaurants, are either closed or restricted.

 Real estate analysts say the outward-bound residential trend could continue as the pandemic persists.
 For anyone considering a move out of the city, there are some key factors to consider, says Jadon Newman, CEO of Noble Capital (www.noblecapital.com), a private lending and private equity firm.